crawl/crawl/crawl-ref/docs/crawl_manual.rst

   dare attack them.

 Merfolk (Mf)
-  The Merfolk are a hybrid species of half-human, half-fish that typically live in the oceans and rivers, seldom venturing toward land.
+  The Merfolk are a hybrid species of half-Human, half-fish that typically live in the oceans and rivers, seldom venturing toward land.
 However, Merfolk aren't as limited on land as some myths suggest; their tails will quickly reform into legs once they leave the water (and, likewise, their legs will